GiannisClipper/athens-bus-app/README.md

 Install SSL on your web server domain to make it https:// (recommended) Add android:usesCleartextTraffic="true" in your manifest inside <application> tag
 NOTE: If you go for 2nd option and upload your signed APK to play store it may get rejected due to security issues.

+-- To fix the issue where the yellow background not displayed in Android 10 (dark theme), add in ../AthensBusApp/android/app/src/main/res/values/styles.xml: <item name="android:forceDarkAllowed">false</item>

+More details: https://stackoverflow.com/a/64339016/3156644 (Dark theme is available in Android 10 (API level 29) and higher.
+And most likely this feature ruined your app design implementation, like SVG, font, and background colors...)